-• International Convention on the Prevention and Punishment and Punishment of the Crime of Genocide

-- Convention on the Elimination of All Forms of Discrimination against Women - Conventions on the Rights of the Child

-Human Development Index (HDI) is a composite index that measures the level of well-being in 177 nations in the world.
+- International Convention on the Elimination of All Forms of Racial Discrimination - International Covenant on Civil and Political Rights - International Covenant on Economic, Social and Cultural Rights - Convention on the Elimination of All Forms of Discrimination against Women - Conventions on the Rights of the Child - Convention relating to the Status of Refugees - Human Development Index (HDI) is a composite index that measures the level of well-being in 177 nations in the world.
 It uses factors such as poverty, literacy, life-expectancy, education, gross domestic product, and purchasing power parity to assess the average achievements in each nation.
-It has been used in the United Nation's Human Development Report since 1993.

-Human Poverty Index Ranking is based on certain indicators used to calculate the Human Poverty Index.
-Probability at birth of not surviving to age 40, adult literacy rate, population without sustainable access to an improved water source, and population below income poverty line are the indicators assessed in this measure.

-The Gini Index measures inequality based on the distribution of family income or consumption.
-A value of 0 represents perfect equality (income being distributed equally), and a value of 100 perfect inequality (income all going to one individual).

-The calculation of the total crime rate is the % of the total population which has been effected by property crime, robbery, sexual assault, assault, or bribery (corruption) related occurrences.
+It has been used in the United Nation's Human Development Report since 1993. - Human Poverty Index Ranking is based on certain indicators used to calculate the Human Poverty Index.
+Probability at birth of not surviving to age 40, adult literacy rate, population without sustainable access to an improved water source, and population below income poverty line are the indicators assessed in this measure. - The Gini Index measures inequality based on the distribution of family income or consumption.
+A value of 0 represents perfect equality (income being distributed equally), and a value of 100 perfect inequality (income all going to one individual). - The calculation of the total crime rate is the % of the total population which has been effected by property crime, robbery, sexual assault, assault, or bribery (corruption) related occurrences.